Saaeroos/MERN-challenge-with-unvote/README.md

 this project was build after doing the Restart Network MERN challenge.

-i was curious about making the user vote once and then the user will be able to unvote, so i worked on those features and mange to do them.
+I was curious about making the user vote once and then the user will be able to unvote, so i worked on those features and mange to do them.

-this project was build using:  React, mongodb and mlab.
+This project was build using:  React, mongodb and mlab.

-this project was deployed using:   google cloud and firebase.
+This project was deployed using:   google cloud and firebase.

 link for deployed app below: